PudgyDragon/Useful_Websites/README.md

 # Websites
-Helpful websites to have saved.
+Repository of helpful websites that you should consider adding to your bookmarks.

 # Media Writers
 <table>